By Ken Feltman

-When I said that Donald Trump would be the most “problematic – even dangerous – candidate,” I got immediate pushback from about 15 of the executives.
-I explained that, if elected, Trump would view government employees – especially those he appointed to cabinet positions but also including the men and women elected as Republicans to the House of Representatives and Senate – as if they reported to him and worked for him rather than working on behalf of the citizens of the U.S.
+The executives listened carefully until I said that Donald Trump would be the most “problematic – even dangerous – candidate.”
+I got immediate pushback from about 15 of the executives.
+I explained that, if elected, Trump would view government employees – especially those he appointed, including cabinet positions and the men and women elected as Republicans to the House of Representatives and Senate – as if they reported to him and worked for him rather than working on behalf of the citizens of the U.S.

 That statement triggered angry comments, including one from a Fortune 500 CEO that I “get off” the platform and “get out of here.”
 Another man (representing a TV network) said, “If you thought you could have a career as a talking-head, it’s over.”
 Taking compassion, the moderator thanked me and dismissed me with 15 minutes left before the next coffee break.

 What might those businessmen think now?
-I know that one of the most respected analysts in the field – George Lakoff of UC Berkeley – published “The President Is The Nation: The Central Metaphor Trump Lives By” in February and has just released a podcast that underscores Trump’s attitude.
+One of the most respected analysts in the field – George Lakoff of UC Berkeley – published “The President Is The Nation: The Central Metaphor Trump Lives By” in February.
+It said many of the same things that I said to the executives – but better.
 Please let me know what you think.